andrewdavidsmith/transferase/python/README.md

 restrict queries for very small bin sizes -- 100bp bins could mean many GB of data transmitted.

-A windows query, added in v0.6.3, is like a bins query but the windows slide and are therefore overlapping.
-A step size is needed in addition to a window
+A windows query is like a bins query but the windows slide and are therefore overlapping.
+A step size is needed in addition to a window size:
-size:

 ```python
 window_size = 30000